-Air conditioning a caravan or motorhome is becoming increasingly feasible, even via solar.
+Air conditioning a travel trailer or motorhome is becoming increasingly feasible, even via solar.
 This article by Collyn Rivers shows how.

-For air conditioning a caravan, the most efficient air conditioners are reverse cycle units.
+For air conditioning a travel trailer, the most efficient air conditioners are reverse cycle units.
 These heat as well as cool.
 Whilst doing either, they move far more heat energy than the electrical energy they draw.
 This may seem contrary to the laws of physics but it’s not.

-Air conditioning a caravan – how aircon works
+Air conditioning a travel trailer – how aircon works

 As with a fridge, an air conditioner does not cool air directly.
 It is basically a pump that moves heat from where you do not want it – to where it does not matter.

 Reverse cycle units double as heaters.
 They do not heat air as (say) does a gas heater.
 Instead, they ‘harvest’ heat energy from outside and move it to where it’s wanted.
 They can do this even at temperatures close to freezing.
 Such heat energy is greater than many suspects.
 Except in extreme cold, a reverse cycle air conditioner supplies over twice the heat energy than it draws in doing so.
 Some supply close to four times.
 It is far more efficient than heating air directly.

 The Australian-made Kimberley Kamper has optional (virtually) all-solar powered air conditioning.
 Pic: Kimberley Kampa.

 Air conditioning a travel trailer – care needed when buying